gaultier/blog/wait_process_timeout.md

 ## Conclusion

 I find signals and spawning child process to be the hardest parts of Unix.
-Evidently this is not a rare opinion, looking at the development in these areas: process descriptors, the various expansions to the venerable `fork` with `vfork`, `clone`, `clone3`, `clone6`, etc.
+Evidently this is not a rare opinion, looking at the development in these areas: process descriptors, the various expansions to the venerable `fork` with `vfork`, `clone`, `clone3`, `clone6`, a bazillion different ways to do I/O multiplexing, etc.

 So what's the best approach then in a complex program?
 Let's recap: